 - T-wave amplitude may decrease or increase (during heavy workload) during exercise, both of which are normal reactions.

-- QT duration is shortnened by exercise (normal reaction).
+- QT duration is shortened by exercise (normal reaction).

-- If U-waves are evident on resting ECG and become inverted during exercise, it suggest myocardial ischemia.
+- If U-waves are evident on resting ECG and become inverted during exercise, it suggests myocardial ischemia.

 Arrhythmias occurring during exercise stress testing